-Now, I don’t want you to assume that you should always own international stocks, but instead that it might be a good idea to diversify overseas.
+Now, we don’t want you to assume that you should always own international stocks, but instead that it might be a good idea to diversify overseas.
 This post is just a guide to understanding the potential long-term benefits of global diversification.
 If you want a professional opinion on how international stocks might fit into your retirement plan, we’re always happy to help.
 Our financial planners will sit with you and review your portfolio and your overall retirement plan.
 If you’re interested in talking with one of our financial planners, give us a call at 913-393-1000 or schedule a complimentary consultation below and someone will be in contact to schedule a time with you.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.

 The views expressed represent the opinion of Barber Financial Group an SEC Registered Investment Advisor.
 Information provided is for illustrative purposes only and does not constitute investment, tax, or legal advice.
 Barber Financial Group does not accept any liability for the use of the information discussed.
 Consult with a qualified financial, legal, or tax professional prior to taking any action.